History of Oneil Cruz in Timeline

 August 24, 2022: Hardest-Hit Ball Recorded

-On August 24, 2022, Oneil Cruz hit the hardest-hit ball since the advent of Statcast, against Atlanta Braves pitcher Kyle Wright.
-The ball's speed was recorded at 122.4 miles per hour (197.0 km/h).
+On August 24, 2022, Oneil Cruz hit the hardest-hit ball since the advent of Statcast, against Kyle Wright of the Atlanta Braves, recorded at 122.4 miles per hour (197.0 km/h).

 April 10, 2023: Fractured Fibula

-On April 10, 2023, Oneil Cruz fractured his left fibula while sliding into home plate during a game against the White Sox.
-He was initially expected to miss four months but was later ruled out for the entire season after setbacks.
+On April 10, 2023, Oneil Cruz fractured his left fibula while sliding into home plate, an injury that ultimately ruled him out for the entire season after multiple setbacks.

 August 26, 2024: Move to Center Field

-On August 26, 2024, manager Derek Shelton announced that Oneil Cruz would be transitioning to center field for the foreseeable future.
+On August 26, 2024, it was announced that Oneil Cruz would be moving to center field for the foreseeable future.